joostmeijles/blog/content/jss_cart_actions.md

 ```

 # Create a React Cart provider
-In above code you probably noticed that in addition to a cart line a token needs to be provided.
+In the above code you probably noticed that in addition to a cart line a token needs to be provided.
 We want to retrieve this JWT token once and keep it in React state.
 Since React 16.8 there is a new way of handling state: using [React Hooks](https://reactjs.org/docs/hooks-reference.html).
 In short, React Hooks allows us to use state in functional components by providing a Context, `useState`, and `useEffect` API.